Snowy Mountains Scheme

-The Snowy Mountains Scheme, also known as the Snowy Hydro or the Snowy scheme, is a hydroelectricity and irrigation complex in south-east Australia, Near the border of NSW and Victoria (Australia).
-The Scheme consists of sixteen major dams; nine power stations; two pumping stations; and 225 km of tunnels, pipelines and aqueducts that were constructed between 1949 and 1974.
-The Scheme was completed under the supervision of Chief Engineer, Sir William Hudson.
+The Snowy Mountains Scheme, also known as the Snowy Hydro or the Snowy scheme, is a hydroelectricity and irrigation complex in south-east Australia.
+Near the border of New South Wales and Victoria, the scheme consists of sixteen major dams; nine power stations; two pumping stations; and 225 km of tunnels, pipelines and aqueducts that were constructed between 1949 and 1974.
+The scheme was completed under the supervision of Chief Engineer, Sir William Hudson.
 It is the largest engineering project undertaken in Australia.